 Medical Conditions/ changes to health - If there are significant changes to your child’s health that may impact them being able to be vaccinated on the day e.g. increased use of oral steroids for flu, recent positive PCR test for COVID-19 then please provide a written note with your child’s full name, DOB and updating information to give to the nursing team on the day.
 If your child is too young or unable to relay this information, then please hand the letter to the school reception for the urgent attention of the School immunisation team.

 Berkshire Healthcare are aware that a bogus Covid-19 immunisation consent form has been circulated to parents – this is malicious and has not been sent by the NHS.
 Please ignore it.
 The consent forms issued by our school-aged immunisation team are digital and linked to every school.

 If you need to speak to someone about the Covid-19 vaccination programme for 12-15 year olds, please dial 119.
 This is a national line and the staff there will be able to answer any queries.

 Receiving the vaccine

-The COVID-19 Pfizer (Coronavirus) vaccine for young people aged 12-15 is currently available to children and young people in Year 8 to Year 11 in mainstream, independent and special schools is delivered as a single dose.
-We are also able to offer 1st doses to young people in 16-18 year age group who continue to attend full time education.
+The COVID-19 Pfizer (Coronavirus) vaccine for young people aged 12-15 is currently available as a 1st and 2nd dose to children and young people in Year 8 to Year 11 in mainstream, independent and special schools is delivered as a single dose.
+We are also able to offer 1st and 2nd doses to young people in 16-18 year age group who continue to attend full time education.
 For children and young people in Year 7, the service is unable to offer a school-based service but will be running community clinics after October half term for those young people who have reached their 12th birthday by 31 October.